 Is it possible to earn both global studies credit and humanities credit with one class?

 Yes!
-You can do this by enrolling in World Music, Asian Humanities, World Mythologies, World Religions, or Asian Philosophy.
+You can do this by enrolling in World Music, Asian Humanities, World Mythologies, Global Film, World Religions, or Asian Philosophy.

 Which classes satisfy the general humanities requirement?